 Whether we agree or disagree with the mandatory order, “…use of cloth face coverings by the general public when outside the home conducting essential activities…” we must abide by it.
 If not, the grocery store bouncer will not let you in.

+While I’m aware that some people use masks and 3m full face respirator uk as part of their employment to protect themselves from toxins and other harmful chemicals, the same cannot be mandated for the general public.
 Like you, I’ve encountered a few challenges while wearing a face mask.
 The most irritating one is that I can’t breathe.
-Sometimes, when no one else is in the immediate vicinity, I recklessly pull down my mask and take a couple of breathes.
+Sometimes, when no one else is in the immediate vicinity, I recklessly pull down my mask and take a couple of breaths.
 I feel like a teenager who’s getting away with something; the thrill, the adrenaline rush!
 Ha!
 I haven’t been caught yet.

 Here are my top four face mask pitfalls: